-Two works were published reporting spectroscopic observations of 2001 SL9 in the visual and near-infrared spectral range: Lazzarin et al., 2004 and 2005.
-Based on moderate slope and broad $1\mu$ m and $2\mu$ m absorbtion bands they classified 2001 SL9 as an Sr and Q type asteroid, respectively.
+Two works were published reporting spectroscopic observations of 2001 SL9 in the visual and near-infrared spectral range, see the references in Table 5.
+Based on moderate slope and broad 1μ m and 2μ m absorbtion bands they classified 2001 SL9 as a Sr or Q type asteroid.
 The Q class is preferred, as the Sr classification was based on the visual spectra only, while the Q class was derived from spectral observations covering the visual to the near-infrared range.
-From the measured $H_V$ and assuming the mean albedo for S-complex asteroids (Pravec et al., 2012), we estimated the effective diameter of the system $D{\rm eff}$ at the observed (near equator-on) aspect.
+From the measured H_V and assuming the mean albedo for S-complex asteroids (Pravec et al., 2012), we estimated the effective diameter of the system D{eff} at the observed (near equator-on) aspect.